zfs-old-crap/linkytime/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 :information_source: Meetings are always sorted in chronological order. <br/>
-Meeting list is only refreshed after every command. <br/>
+Meeting list is only refreshed after every command is executed, i.e. manually refreshed.
+Real-time automatic refreshing will be implemented in the future.
-_Coming soon: Meeting list refreshes in real time_

 </div>